Columbus Lighthouse: History

 Dominican historian Antonio Delmonte y Tejada expressed the idea of erecting a monument in honor of Columbus in Santo Domingo in his 1852 book, History of Santo Domingo.
 In 1914, American Pulliam William Ellis began promoting a monumental beacon in the first city of the New World to the American press.
 The concept was accepted during the 1923 Fifth International Conference in Chile, which decreed that all governments and peoples of the Americas should cooperate to build the monument.

 Scottish architect Joseph Lea Gleave won a competition that included 455 participants from 48 countries.
 The event was held in Brazil in 1931, with judges including architects Horacio Acosta y Lara (Uruguay), Eliel Saarinen (Finland), and Frank Lloyd Wright (USA).
 However, by 1950, only eight countries had contributed, totaling less than $15,000.
 The Dominican government moved forward with the project, and the foundation was dug in 1948.
 Growing political instability halted construction after 1948 until 1986.
 During the government of Joaquín Balaguer, construction resumed under the supervision of Dominican architect Teófilo Carbonell, culminating in its completion in 1992, in time for the celebration of the quincentennial discovery of the Americas.

 Though conceived by Gleave as a mausoleum, the monument was adapted to house a permanent collection of exhibitions from countries of the Americas, as well as other European and Asian countries, as requested by former President Balaguer.
 The exhibitions house items of cultural heritage from each country.
 Tony Horwitz wrote in 2008 that the United States's exhibition included a few small photographs of Independence Day celebrations, along with many poster-sized reproductions of newspaper front pages reporting on the September 11, 2001, terrorist attacks.
+By 2026 only 9 old pictures of Native Americans were on display.